Mangu/AzureIoTHandsOnLabs/Module2/readme.md

 1. Setup Wireless (don’t need to do this if your PI is already connected to the internet)

-    * Open the wpa-supplicant configuration file in nano b
+    * Open the wpa-supplicant configuration file in nanob
             sudo nano /etc/wpa_supplicant/wpa_supplicant.conf

     * Go to the bottom of the file and add the following